 Inverse distribution function (quantile function, IDF)

-where erf is the error function, μ is the mean and σ is the standard deviation.
-The computation of normal quantiles is not straightforward which is why p value to z score tables where precomputed and distributed in the past.
+where erf-1 is the inverse error function, μ is the mean and σ is the standard deviation.
+The computation of normal quantiles is not straightforward which is why p value to z score tables were precomputed and distributed in the past.
 Nowadays a normal distribution probability calculator will easily compute the inverse function values for you.
 Simply select "Quantiles" in the interface and enter the required inputs.

 Why is the standard normal distribution useful?